Green Mountain expands hydro-powered Norway data centre

-“We see Rjukan as a key centre for our cloud and HPC clients, and as a Disaster Recovery/2nd data centre site for both national and international enterprise clients.”
+“We see Rjukan as a key centre for our cloud and HPC clients, and as a Disaster Recovery/2nd data center site for both national and international enterprise clients.”

-Green Mountain CSO Svein Atle Hagaseth says client requirements are rapidly changing, and Rjukan is in a unique position to support data centre growth being located in the power hub of Norway.
+Green Mountain CSO Svein Atle Hagaseth says client requirements are rapidly changing, and Rjukan is in a unique position to support data center growth being located in the power hub of Norway.

 “Our location is centrally located less than 300 metres from the National Grid and no less than two renewable hydro power plants – there is few places that have that proximity to available green power,” says Hagaseth.

-“That creates a big competitive advantage, especially as power availability is starting to be a limiting factor in some of the larger European data centre hubs.”
+“That creates a big competitive advantage, especially as power availability is starting to be a limiting factor in some of the larger European data center hubs.”